burtcorp/druid-docker/README.md

 All containers will persist data to `data/$container`, e.g. `data/mysql`, `data/historical`.
 The indexer task logs are available in `data/middle_manager/task`.

+If you want to start over and reset everything, just `rm -rf data`.

 ## Copyright

 © 2016 Burt AB and contributors, use as much as as you like.